 The Corporate Compliance & Quality Assurance Department at Oswego Industries ensures that the programs and services provided to the individuals are of quality and are provided in accordance with state and federal regulations.

 Oswego Industries strives to support people with disabilities in the best way possible.
-Regular staff education and training are critical components in ensuring that our employees are prepared to complete their job responsibilities and provide supports and services in the manner expected.
+Regular staff education and training are critical components in ensuring that our employees are prepared to complete their job responsibilities and provide support and services in the manner expected.

 Oswego Industries is committed to providing quality services, maintaining fiscal stability and conducting business in a manner that promotes compliance with all laws and regulations that govern the services we provide.